-The percentage moisture content of cookies was given in Table 3.
+The percentage of the moisture content for developed cookies was given in Table 3.
 The initial moisture content of

-control (T0) and Tamarind kernel incorporated cookies (T1) was 2.45% and 1.62% respectively in both
+control (T0) and tamarind kernel incorporated cookies (T1) was 2.45 and 1.62% respectively in both

-High Density Polypropylene packages (P1) and Stand-up pouches (P2).
-The final moisture content of control
+P1P2.
+The final moisture content of

-(T0) and Tamarind kernel incorporated cookies (T1) was 3.08% and 1.79% respectively in High Density
+T0 T1 were 3.08% and 1.79%, respectively in High Density

-Polypropylene packages and 2.60% and 2.02 % respectively in Stand-up pouches (P2).
+Polypropylene packages and 2.60 and 2.02 %, respectively in Stand-up pouches.
 The highest

-moisture was recorded in cookies packed in High Density Polypropylene packages.
+moisture content was recorded in developed cookies packed in High Density Polypropylene packages at the end of storage days.
 Statistically, the storage

-period, treatments and packaging material had impact on moisture content of the cookies.
+period, treatments and packaging materials had impact on moisture content of the cookies.

-Akbar (2018) stated that initial moisture content of cookies made from wheat flour (control) was
+Akbar (2018) recorded that the initial moisture content of the cookies made from wheat flour (control) was

-3.20% and the final moisture content of cookies [after 90 days of storage] from wheat flour (control) was
+3.20% and the final moisture content of cookies [after 90 days of storage] was

 3.28%.
-The intial moisture content of cookies made from wheat flour and maize flour (T1) was 3.23% and
+The initial moisture content of cookies made from wheat flour and maize flour was 3.23% and

-the final moisture content of cookies [after 90 days of storage] from wheat flour and maize flour (T1) was 63 3.31%.
+the final moisture content of cookies [after 90 days of storage] was 63 3.31%.....

 Carbohydrate

-The percentage carbohydrate content of cookies was given in Table 4.
+The percentage of the carbohydrate content of cookies is given in Table 4.
 The carbohydrate

-content of control (T0) and Tamarind kernel incorporated cookies (T1) was 66.23% and 72.52% respectively
+content of control (T0) and tamarind kernel incorporated cookies (T1) was 66.23% and 72.52% respectively

-in both High Density Polypropylene packages (P1) and Stand-up pouches (P2) initially.
+in both the packaging materials at initially.
 There was a

-decreasing trend in carbohydrate content in both the control and Tamarind kernel flour incorporated
+decreasing trend in carbohydrate content in both the control and tamarind kernel flour incorporated

-cookies in both the packaging materials.
+cookies in both the packaging materials at the end of storage days.
 Statistically, the storage period, treatments and packaging

-material had impact on carbohydrate content of the cookies.
+materials had impact on carbohydrate content of the developed cookies.

-Protein
+Crude protein

-The percentage protein content of cookies was given in Table 5.
+The percentage of the protein content of developed cookies was given in Table 5.
 There was a decreasing

-trend in the protein content of both control and Tamarind kernel incorporated cookies.
+trend in the protein content of both control and tamarind kernel incorporated cookies.
 Stand-up pouches

-(P2) proved to be better in terms of retention of protein content of the cookies when compared to the High
+proved to be better in terms of retention of protein content of the cookies when compared to the High

-Density Polypropylene packages (P1) Statistically, the storage period, treatments and packaging material
+Density Polypropylene packages -.
+Statistically, the storage period, treatments and packaging materials

 had impact on protein content of the cookies.

-Fat
+Crude fat

-The percentage fat content of cookies was given in Table 6.
+The percentage of the fat content of developed cookies was given in Table 6.
 There was a decreasing trend in

 fat content of cookies in both the packaging materials but the highest loss was recorded in High density

 polypropylene packages (P1).
-Statistically, the storage period, treatments and packaging material had
+Statistically, the storage period, treatments and packaging materials had

-impact on fat content of the cookies.
+impact on fat content of the developed cookies.

 The data analyzed showed similarity to the work carried out by Waheed et al.,(2010) which